Sweets & Dessert

 1. Preheat your oven to 350°F and line 3 baking sheets with parchment paper.

-2. In a large bowl (or in the bowl of your stand mixer), cream together butter, sugar, and brown sugar on medium speed for 1–2 minutes, until light and fluffy.
+2. In a large bowl (or in the bowl of your stand mixer), cream the butter, sugar, and brown sugar together on medium speed for 1–2 minutes, until light and fluffy.

-1. Add egg, vanilla extract, and milk.
-Beat for 1 more minute.
+3. Add the egg, vanilla extract, and milk and beat for 1 more minute.

-1. Bake for 11–12 minutes, rotating the pan halfway through.
+7. Bake the Cookes for 11–12 minutes, rotating the pan halfway through to ensure even baking.

-2. Let cookies cool on the baking sheet for 5 minutes before transferring to a wire rack.
+8. Let the cookies cool on the baking sheet for 5 minutes before transferring to a wire rack to cool completely.

 Recipe Tips & Notes